Can a disabled athlete compete in sport for able bodied competitions?

 Yes, they can – subject to few restrictions.
 Over the years, there have been many instances of disabled people competing successfully in able bodied sports.
 The most recent high profile example is that of South African double amputee Oscar Pistorius who made history in the London 2012 Olympics when he competed in the men’s 400m heats.

 Other examples include a legally blind woman who has twice run the marathon at the Olympics, and wheelchair bound athletes competing in the Olympics.
 In recent years, the Paralympics have enjoyed a higher media profile, one consequence being even greater determination on the part of many disabled athletes to compete in both able bodied, and para-athletics and Paralymics.

-Are there any sporting rules which apply specifically to this scenario?
+Are there any sporting rules which apply?

-Does this rule apply just to athletics?
+Does this rule only apply to athletics?

 What is the basis for this rule?

-Rules in relation to doping and illegal performance enhancing substances
+- doping and illegal performance enhancing substances

-Rules in relation to the age of competitors in amateur sport at local levels
+- to the age of competitors in amateur sport at local levels

 The Law of England and Wales

 Discrimination laws have a potential impact in relation to disabled athletes in connection with able bodied competitions.
 Under the Disability Discrimination Act 1995, there is a duty to make reasonable adjustments to accommodate a disabled individual covered by the Act.
 To date, there has been no case in relation to a disabled athlete in England and Wales under the Act in relation to access to sporting competition.